 FROM sys.dm_db_index_usage_stats ixus

-INNER JOIN sys.indexes ix ON ix.object_id = ixus.object_id AND ix.index_id = ixus.index_id
+JOIN sys.indexes ix ON ixus.object_id = ix.object_id AND ixus.index_id = ix.index_id

 WHERE OBJECTPROPERTY(ix.object_id, 'IsUserTable') = 1;

-Pro Tip: Regularly review DMV data to proactively address performance issues before they impact users.
+Regularly monitor DMVs to proactively identify and resolve performance issues before they impact end users.